Afghan war orphan remains with Marine accused of abduction

 Nonetheless, Mast — in spite of orders from military officials to stop intervening — was determined to take her home to the United States.
 He used his status in the military, appealed to political connections in the Trump administration and convinced the small-town Virginia court to skip some of the usual safeguards that govern international adoptions.

-Finally, when the U.S. military withdrew from Afghanistan last summer, he helped the family get to the United States.
+Finally, when the U.S. military withdrew from Afghanistan in summer 2021, he helped the family get to the United States.
 After they arrived, they say, he took their baby from them at the Fort Pickett Virginia Army National Guard base.
 They haven’t seen her since and are suing to get her back.

 The Afghan woman gave birth to a daughter just weeks after the girl they’d been raising was taken from them.
 Every time they buy an outfit or a present for their daughter, they buy a second matching one for the child they pray will come back to them soon.